lkeeble/chat/README.md

 ### How do I get set up? ###
 * Needs a web server (e.g. apache) with PHP 5.2 or higher and the PHP sqlite3 PDO driver installed.
-* To get started, do a pull, then bring up chat.htm in a browser.
+* To get started, do a pull, then bring up chat.php in a browser.

 ### TODO
 * Make it work better on mobile devices.